bhismnarayan/bhismnarayan/README.md

 - 👋 Hi, I’m @bhismnarayan
-- 👀 I’m interested in finace software
+- 👀 I’m interested in finance software
 - 🌱 I’m currently learning golang
 - 💞️ I’m looking to collaborate on python application
 - 📫 How to reach me on twitter @bhismnarayan